-The career center maintains contact with area business and industry to enable our students to find employment upon graduation.
-The placement specialist is often contacted by employers seeking full and parttime employees.
-Even after a student has graduated, he/she can use the placement service at the CTC.
+The MCCTC maintains contact with area business and industry to enable our students to find employment upon graduation.
+The placement specialist is often contacted by employers seeking full and/or part-time employees.
+Even after a student has graduated, they can use the placement service at the MCCTC.